Backdate/TP-Tools/readme.md

 - Why xy ? --> Check  faq.md
 - I need more technical information. --> Check  DeepDive.md
 - Where can I find a changelog?
-Use github and check info files.
+Use github and check changelog.md.

 ---